Xfce: History

 The Slackware Linux distribution has nicknamed Xfce the "Cholesterol Free Desktop Environment", a loose interpretation of the initialism.

 Mascot

 Per the FAQ, the logo of Xfce is "a mouse, obviously, for all kinds of reasons like world domination and monsters and such."
 In the SuperTuxKart game, in which various open source mascots race against each other, the mouse is said to be a female named "Xue".
+The mascot's original design was created by Bonnie Green.